Program Advisory Board

 Ms. Woodley is a long-time adjunct professor at the University of Southern California in the Annenberg School for Communication & Journalism and the Keck School of Public Health.
 Her academic focus is entertainment-education, social marketing and health communication.
 Additionally, Ms. Woodley maintains a busy consulting practice that provides nonprofit and for profit organizations with research, strategy, creative production and entertainment-education outreach.

 New Haven, Connecticut

-Professor of Biology, Yale University.
-Dr, Wyman is also the Director of Undergraduate Studies and the Program Director at Howard Hughes Medical Institute Undergraduate Science Education Program.
+Dr. Wyman is a professor of biology at Yale University.
+Dr. Wyman is also the Director of Undergraduate Studies and the Program Director at Howard Hughes Medical Institute Undergraduate Science Education Program.
 He teaches Yale’s only course on population issues: Global Problems of Population Growth.
 He is a member of the Leadership Council, Planned Parenthood of Connecticut (PPC), as well as a former board member of PPC, Connecticut NARAL, Urban League of New Haven, Center for Children’s Environmental Literature, and Horizon Communications.
-Wyman received an AB from Harvard College and an MS and PhD from the University of California, Berkeley.
+Dr. Wyman received an AB from Harvard College and an MS and PhD from the University of California, Berkeley.

 Philip Zimbardo, PhD